Daksh2060/magic-square-puzzle/README.md

 - **Board Selection:** Choose from four different game boards, each a grid with its own set of initial numbers, dimensions, and maximum number of turns to solve.

-- **Scoring System:** Game keeps track of how many games you have won and the total number of turns it took you to to get this score.
+- **Scoring System:** Game keeps track of how many boards you have cleared and the total number of turns it took you to to get this score.

 - **Custom Images:** Two images are generated and saved based on the game board for each playthrough, allowing you to keep a catalogue of past rounds.